mongodb/docs-ecosystem/README.rst

 MongoDB Ecosystem Documentation
 ===============================

-This repository contains documentation for the MongoDB Java Driver.
+This repository contains documentation for the MongoDB Ecosystem site, which contains landing pages for various MongoDB drivers.

 File JIRA Tickets